From advanced robotics to artificial intelligence, these are the leading examples of the most disruptive technologies in the world.

 5. Medical Innovations:

-At the time of writing, there are many medical innovations that are in existence and being further trialled.
+At the time of writing, many medical innovations are in existence and being further trialled.

 These innovations include vaccines that were not there before, genomic directed clinical trials, gene editing using CRISPR, cell-free fetal DNA testing, cancer screening through protein biomarker analysis, frictionless remote monitoring and more.